 In this section, an economic analysis is conducted based on the average hot water consumption of a three-occupant house, using data provided by the National Renewable Energy Laboratory [20].
 Figure 6 illustrates the probability distribution of hot water draws throughout a 24-hour period, while Table 4 presents the characteristics of domestic hot water events for a three-occupant household.
 The objective of this analysis is to accurately estimate the annual savings achieved by considering both the transient and steady-state performance of the DWHR device.
 Based on the data in Table 4, it is observed that the shower has an average usage time that exceeds the response time of the DWHR device at the corresponding flow rate.
-This implies that a portion of the device operation occurs in steady state, allowing for the full benefits of the DWHR device.
+This implies that a portion of the device operation occurs in steady state, allowing for the full benefits of the DWHR device to be realized.
+It is important to note that heat recovery requires simultaneous water flow on both sides of the DWHR device.
 However, certain appliances such as dishwashers and washing machines do not meet this condition and will be disregarded in this analysis.
 Therefore, the economic analysis focuses on sink and shower usage during both steady-state and transient operating conditions.
 The analysis is conducted based on the following assumptions.

-- Water heater input temperature $T{c,in} = 13 \text{ °C}$ - Water heater output temperature $T{c,out} = 50 \ ^{\circ}\text{C}$ - DWHR inlet drain water temperature $T{h,in} = 30 \text{ }^{\circ}\text{C}$ - Electricity cost is 0.130 \$/kWh - Natural gas cost is 0.304 \$/m3
+- Water heater input temperature $T{c,in} = 13$ °C - Water heater output temperature $T{c,out} = 50$ °C - DWHR inlet drain water temperature $T{h,in} = 30 \, ^{\circ}\text{C}$ - Electricity cost is 0.130 \$/kWh - Natural gas cost is 0.304 \$/m3